Matrix Analysis of Tracer Transport: Transport map

-For simplicity, we will analysize both this system and the pair of systems discussed in the previous section using matrix algebra.
-A more thorough treatment would use abstract algebra and operator theory, especially for the transport map.
+We will analysize this system of linear ODEs, as well as the pair of systems discussed in the previous section, using matrix algebra.
+A more thorough treatment would apply abstract algebra and operator theory to solve the advection equation, but in many cases the mathematics will be identical.